 The following four courses are required for the Data Science degree.
-These courses are not all offered in each semester.
+These courses are often offered only once a year.
 You will need to plan accordingly.

-Fall, Spring UN 5550‡ Introduction to Data Science Fall MA 5790† Predictive Modeling Fall, Spring BA 5200 Information Systems Management and Data Analytics Spring CS 5831 Advanced Data Mining
+Fall, Spring UN 5550‡ Introduction to Data Science Fall MA 5790† Predictive Modeling Fall BA 5200 Information Systems Management and Data Analytics Spring CS 5831 Advanced Data Mining

 ^{} Note, many students do not need to take all three core courses in their first Fall semester.
-UN 5550, Introduction to Data Science is recommended for a student's first semester, but the choice of the other core course should be discussed with your advisor before the semester begins.
+UN 5550, Introduction to Data Science is recommended for this first semester, but the choice of the other core course should be discussed with your advisor before the semester begins.

-- ‡ Spring admissions have been opened, therefore an additional offering of UN 5550 has been added to the Spring 2023 term, assuming minimum enrollment. - † In Spring 2022, MA 5790 was offered due to high demand.
+‡ Spring admissions have been opened, therefore an additional offering of UN 5550 has been added to the Spring terms going forward, assuming minimum enrollment.
+Note, students are highly encouraged to enroll in UN 5550 their first semester - this course helps prepare you for other courses you may take.

+† In Spring 2022, MA 5790 was offered due to high demand.
 Note, the spring offering may not be available all years going forward.